kit-ifv/DCML/README.md

 interval \[0,1].
 Usually probabilities first need to be calculated out of all utility values.
 Maybe with a 'softmax' function ($p_i = \frac{e^{u_i}}{\sum_j e^{u_j}}$, $u_j$ the utility
 values, $p_i$ probability of i) or something else.

-- __DiscreteChoiceModel__ a subset of ChoiceModels(selecting something out of some options), based on a linear dependency on some parameters of an agent (could be age, position, number of siblings, bmi, time of day whatever).
-Usually the parameters of the agent get mushed into a utility function, for each option, which spits out some utility value for that option.
-Out of those utility values probabilities for all options get calculated.
-These probabilities are then the basis of a selection.